Ranger Tag and Omni Tag-Based Masking in BigQuery¶

-This guide explains how to configure and use Ranger tag-based masking in the BigQuery Connector.
-It applies to Ranger-managed tags (not service tags), where Privacera/Ranger serves as the single source of truth.
+This guide explains how to configure and use Ranger tag-based and Omni tag-based masking in the BigQuery Connector.
+It applies to Ranger-managed tags and Omni tags (not service tags), where Privacera/Ranger serves as the single source of truth.

 Alternative Approach

-This document explains Ranger Tag-Based Masking.
+This document explains Ranger Tag and Omni Tag-Based Masking.
 If you prefer to use BigQuery's native service tags, see Native Tag Masking in BigQuery for details on the alternative approach.

 BigQuery supports two approaches for tag-based masking: